Candy Crush Saga: In-app purchases

 The game is primarily monetized through in-app purchases (through either a credit card, iTunes credits or Google Play credits); players begin with five "lives", lost whenever a level is failed.
 This applies to all of King's games.
-When they are exhausted, users can either send requests to their Facebook friends for more lives, wait for them to replenish themselves (a life is restored every half-hour), or purchase them.
+When lives are exhausted, users can either send requests to their Facebook friends for more lives, wait for them to replenish themselves (a life is restored every half-hour), or purchase them.
 Initially, when a player makes a purchase for new lives, they receive five new lives for a specific dollar amount.
 In a recent update, when a player makes a purchase for new lives, the player receives gold bars, the quantity depending on how much money they spend.
 Gold bars can be used for new lives, extra moves, boosters or to unlock a new episode.
 At certain points, primarily at the start of new "episodes", users must also either purchase or receive a request from at least three friends before they may access the next set of levels.
 An update meant players waited for only three days to unlock the next episode.

 Boosters, to make the levels easier, can be bought using in-app purchases.
 While the game includes freemium content, 97.7% of those playing the game do so for free, while only 2.3% pay.